peetio/Diard/docs/setup_guide.md

 ## STEP 7 - Python Libraries

 Install the required Python libraries from the root of the repository.
+Don't forget to source into your virtual environment if applicable.
 You can also manually install them by opening the [requirements.txt](../requirements.txt) file.

 ```bash
 pip install -r requirements.txt